-Certain of our common stock holders received "Make Whole Rights" pursuant to an Investor Agreement (referred to as the "Make Whole Agreement") in connection with the conversion of Series D preferred stock into common stock and our private placement conducted from August 2017 to February 2018, which entitles the holder of such Make Whole Rights to, among other things, receive additional shares of our common stock (referred to as "Make Whole Shares") following the consummation of this offering if the 10 day volume weighted average price for our common stock commencing on the trading day that is 20 business days following the effective date of this offering is less than \$31.35 (referred to as the "Reference Price").
+Certain of our common stock holders received "Make Whole Rights" pursuant to an Investor Agreement (referred to as the "Make Whole Agreement") in connection with the conversion of Series D preferred stock into common stock and our private placement conducted from August 2017 to February 2018, which entitles the holder of such Make Whole Rights to, among other things, receive additional shares of our common stock (referred to as "Make Whole Shares") following the consummation of this offering if the 10-day volume weighted average price for our common stock commencing on the trading day that is 20 business days following the effective date of this offering is less than \$31.35 (referred to as the "Reference Price").
 If our stock price is less than the Reference Price, for each share with Make Whole Rights we will issue a number of Make Whole Shares equal to the quotient of \$31.35 divided by the Reference Price, minus one; provided, however, that the Company shall not issue more than 0.5 Make Whole Shares per share of common stock with a Make Whole Right.
 In the event that the result of such calculation is zero or a negative number, no Make Whole Shares shall be issued.
 The Make Whole Agreement and the rights thereunder shall terminate upon, among other events, the earlier of (i) the issuance of any Make Whole Shares, and (ii) the consummation of this offering with a Reference Price greater than \$31.35 in which case no Make Whole Shares will be issued.
 As of March 31, 2018, an aggregate of 257,954 shares of our common stock had Make Whole Rights.
-If the Reference Price is equal to the initial public offering price of \$ , then an aggregate of Make Whole Shares will be issued for all shares of common stock with Make Whole Rights.
+If the Reference Price is equal to the initial public offering price of \$19.00 per share, then an aggregate of 128,977 Make Whole Shares will be issued for all shares of common stock with Make Whole Rights.
 The maximum aggregate number of Make Whole Shares that may be issued is 128,977 shares.
-The following table sets forth a sensitivity analysis showing (i) the number of Make Whole Shares issuable for each share of common stock with a Make Whole Right, and (ii) the total number of Make Whole Shares to be issued, at specified reference prices.
-Holders of Make Whole Rights also have rights not involving an initial public offering consummated in 2018, which are described in the Make Whole Agreement.
+The following table sets forth a sensitivity analysis showing (i) the number of Make Whole Shares issuable for each share of common stock with a Make Whole Right, and (ii) the total